Beyond the component-based process

 The reality has been quite different.
 Apart from some shining examples such as Eiffel's design by contract-based approach, or Catalysis and its variants, which sadly are used only by the cognoscenti, components have been implementation only constructs.
 More recently Wilde Technologies has started to address the issue in a different manner, by abstracting the component linkages away from the implementation layer, but it's still early days for this approach.
 Consequently it's really no surprise that reuse of components has never achieved the promise that the early visionaries expected.

 It's interesting to observe the way that the component broking industry has supplemented its products and services with a focus on the reuse process.
-The component brokers found that supply and sales of components were way below the optimistic predictions made in their venture capital proposals,
+The component brokers found that supply and sales of components were way below the optimistic predictions made in their venture capital proposals, and the only way to survive was to address the issue of guiding their customers in how to reuse components to encourage acquisition.
+Not surprisingly this became a major revenue stream in its own right, in some cases replacing component broking as the major activity.

 Many people now recognize that Web services are in the process of realizing the vision that was originally set for components, because the service has a comprehensive specification that components lack.
 A Web service has a formal description in the WSDL that allows simple services to be used independently of the implementation, and by the time that the various XML based specification protocols are finalized we will have a full specification that allows services with complex behaviors to be easily reused with no reference to the implementation.